 How we tested

 But no matter the composition of your meal, a multicompartment, fairly compact container can be convenient.
-To find out which bento-style lunchbox is best, we selected six widely available models ranging in size, priced from $14.99 to $40.99.
+To find out which bento-style lunchbox is best, we selected six widely available models ranging in size, all under $40.00.
 Four had individual containers that stacked vertically; three of these were held together with an elastic band, while one had latches.
 The other two models were essentially large containers with dividers inside and either a simple lift-off lid or latches that snapped shut.
 We included lunchboxes made of both metal and plastic, and because we wanted a product that anyone could use, we excluded those designed specifically for kids.

 To test the lunchboxes, we measured capacity—we didn't want to be left hungry after lunch—and checked whether any leaked.
 We filled them with both smelly and stain-inducing foods to see if any models retained odors or stained easily, and we opened and closed them multiple times to determine whether doing so was easy or not.
 We also dropped each model a few times, repeatedly washed each one, and asked colleagues to use the boxes for one week to find out how they fared in the real world with real lunches.